Articles About Police Powers & Procedures

 It is possible to be charged with the criminal offence of Obstructing Justice for falsely identifying or refusing to identify…

-Is it a Crime Not to Cooperate With The Police?
+Is It a Crime Not to Cooperate With the Police in Canada?

 When Can the Police Use Lethal Force in Canada?